whimbree/StudiOCR/README.md

 ## Add New Document Window
 ![](https://raw.githubusercontent.com/BSpwr/StudiOCR/master/screenshots/AddDocument.png)
-- Add/Remove .JPG or .PNG files to be processed by OCR into a document in the database
+- Add/Remove *.png, *.jpg, *.jpeg, or *.pdf files to be processed by OCR into a document in the database
 - Input the document name
+- Click show document preview to preview the document with all images as pages on the side
+- Change the preset for image analysis optimization between: Custom, Screenshot, Printed Text(PDF), Written Paragraph, or Written Page
+- Underneath the Process Document button is a status bar for processing any PDFs selected into images
 - Click on the info icon to display a window explaining document options
 ![](https://raw.githubusercontent.com/BSpwr/StudiOCR/master/screenshots/Information.png)
 - Select the processing model you wish to use: Best (for accuracy) or Fast (for speed)